usc-isi-i2/kgtk/docs/transform/html.md

 This comand is equivalent to `kgtk cat --MODE=NONE --output-format=html`.
 However, it is a lot shorter and easier to type.

+The HTML table is generated as a self-contained HTML document with minimal formatting.

 ## Usage

 ```